gonzalezlebronc1/Systems_Analysis_Project/README.md

 **Process Specification**
 A process specification defines the logic, rules, and data flows involved in a specific process within a system.
 It provides a detailed description of how inputs are transformed into outputs.

+**UML (Unified Modeling Language)**
+UML is a standardized modeling language used to visualize, specify, construct, and document the artifacts of a software system.
+It provides various diagram types
+to represent different aspects of the system.

+**Activity Diagram**
+An activity diagram is a type of UML diagram that illustrates the dynamic aspects of a system by modeling the workflow from one activity to another, showing
+decision points, parallel processes, and start/end points.

+**Class Diagram**
+A class diagram represents the static structure of a system by showing its classes, attributes, methods, and the relationships between objects.
+It is used to model
+the object-oriented view of a system.

+**Sequence Diagram**
+A sequence diagram is a UML interaction diagram that shows how objects interact with each other over time.
+It details the sequence of messages exchanged between objects
+to accomplish a specific functionality.

+**Communication Diagram**
+A communication diagram (also known as a collaboration diagram) shows the interactions between objects or parts using sequenced messages.
+Unlike sequence diagrams,
+the focus is on the structure of the interaction rather than the time sequence.

+**Statechart Diagram**
+A statechart diagram (also known as a state machine diagram) models the different states of an object and transitions between those states based on events or conditions.
+It is used to describe the behavior of a system in response to external and internal events.

 ### References
 - University of Dayton system requirements